allo-protocol/allo-v2/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 - **Interfaces:** Inherits from the `BaseStrategy` contract, extending its functionalities for direct grant allocation strategies.
 - **Internal Libraries:** Imports the `Metadata` library from the Allo core for metadata management.

-### Enums

-1. `InternalRecipientStatus`: An internal enumeration representing the status of a recipient within the strategy.
-Possible values include None, Pending, Accepted, Rejected, and InReview.

 ### Structs

 1. `Recipient`: Contains recipient-related data, such as the recipient's address, grant amount, metadata, and status.